The Becoming a Physician Journey: A Step-By-Step Guide

 If you are a US student, first, you need to complete your undergraduate studies.
 Your undergrad will comprise a Bachelor’s degree and pre-medical studies.

 For international studies, the journey begins typically in your home country.
 You must complete an MBBS (Bachelor of Medicine, Bachelor of Surgery).
-During the MBBS degree, you can also complete electives, clerkships, or observerships to earn the much-needed hands-on experience.
+During the MBBS degree, you can also complete electives, clerkships, or observerships to earn much-needed hands-on experience.

 2. Pass the United States Medical Licensing Exams (USMLEs)